 We've reviewed the mindful writing process and its stages.
-In this last section, we're going to talk about one more important social aspect of the writing process that every advanced writing student should know: collaborative writing.
-In my experience, students underestimate the amount of time they will spend as professionals - no matter the profession - working on writing tasks with others.
-In a 2015 study on writing in the workplace, University of Wisconsin literacy expert Deborah Brandt discovered that most workplace writing is co-authored, as is most published scholarship in the sciences.
+In this last section, we're going to talk about one more important social aspect of the writing process that every social science student should know: collaborative writing.
+In my experience, students underestimate the amount of time they will spend as professionals-no matter the profession-working on writing tasks with others.
+In a 2015 study on writing in the workplace, University of Wisconsin literacy expert Deborah Brandt discovered that most workplace writing is co-authored, as is most published social science scholarship.
 Does that surprise you?
 Considering some of your previous experiences with collaborative writing, it might do more than surprise you-it might dismay you.